NelsonBermeo/Final_Interest_Project/READMEinterest.md

 # Interest Project

-This is my interest project for codeacademy and I will teach the viewer some interest equations
+This is my interest project for codeacademy.
+The purpose of this project is to teach the user simple interest equations.